Michael-Janke/mphp/doc/index.md

 ### Backend

-The backend routes are defined in the `app.py` which can be found in the top-level of the repo.
+The backend routes are defined in the `app.py`, which can be found in the top-level of the repo.
 It is also responsible for loading the data and running the server.
 We moved some logic from the `app.py` into the `server` folder.
 Furthermore, a cache implementation can be found in the `utils` folder.

 The logic for data preparation as well as for feature selection can be found in the `utils` folder.
-It contains classes for loading, normalizing and sampling data.
+It contains classes for loading, normalizing, and sampling data.
 Data can be analyzed with the `DimensionalityReducer` in the next step.
 It implements most of our feature selection approaches and contains utility functions to enable One-vs-Rest feature selection and the return of multiple feature subsets.
 The EA implementation has its own folder where you can also find the fitness functions.
 The `utils` folder also contains the implementation of the reliefF algorithm from the scikit-feature repository. (https://github.com/jundongl/scikit-feature)

 The evaluation of feature subsets can be found in the `validation` folder.
-The `Analyzer` is responsible for computing fitness scores for a given feature subset, for computing the expression matrix and for providing utility functions as in the `DimensionalityReducer`.
+The `Analyzer` is responsible for computing fitness scores for a given feature subset, for computing the expression matrix, and for providing utility functions as in the `DimensionalityReducer`.

-Jupyter files (e.g. classification.py) to explore and test the functionalities can be found in the top-level (see [analyzing the data](#analyzing-data)).
+Jupyter files (e.g. `classification.py`) to explore and test the functionalities can be found in the top-level (see [analyzing the data](#analyzing-data)).

 <a name="frontend"/>

 ### Frontend

-The frontend code can be found in the `client` directory, it was created using the [`create-react-app`](https://github.com/facebook/create-react-app) command-line tool.
-In the `src` directory there is the `index.js` file which is the entry point where the Redux store, [Material UI](http://www.material-ui.com/#/), and Styled Components are connected to the `App` React component.
+The frontend code can be found in the `client` directory.
+It was created using the [`create-react-app`](https://github.com/facebook/create-react-app) command-line tool.
+In the `src` directory, there is the `index.js` file, which is the entry point where the Redux store, [Material UI](http://www.material-ui.com/#/), and Styled Components are connected to the `App` React component.

 The [Redux](https://redux.js.org/) store handles our global state, especially responses of requests made to the backend.
 Functions handling the Redux state are located in `actions` and `reducers`.
 If a component needs to access the store or dispatch actions, it is wrapped in the `connect` component provided by Redux.

-All theme-related files can be found in the `config` folder, the variables defined there are accessible in all components that are wrapped by the `styled` component provided by [Styled Components](https://www.styled-components.com/).
+All theme-related files can be found in the `config` folder.
+The variables defined there are accessible in all components that are wrapped by the `styled` component provided by [Styled Components](https://www.styled-components.com/).

 The `App` component renders components from the `components` directory.
-In its root general components, the `Header`, and `Content` reside.
+In its root, general components, the `Header`, and `Content` reside.
 The `Content` renders `Runs` that are stored in the Redux store.
 A `Run` renders different components depending on whether it already was executed.
 These components are can be found in `Run` and subordinate directories.
 For further information on React and its component lifecycle please refer to the [React documentation](https://reactjs.org/docs/hello-world.html).

 <a name="analyzing-data"/>

 ### Analyzing the Data

 We decided to use IDE extensions for exploration and visualization.
-This comes with the advantage of auto-completion, linting and a better version control in comparison with Jupyter notebooks.
+This comes with the advantage of auto-completion, linting, and a better version control in comparison to Jupyter notebooks.

 * Atom: Hydrogen
 * VS Code: Jupyter, Python
 * Sublime: Jupyter

-We decided to put files for exploration (dimensionality reduction, feature selection, plotting etc.) in the root folder.
+We decided to put files for exploration (dimensionality reduction, feature selection, plotting, etc.) in the root folder.
-Each script can load specific data with the help of the DataLoader class from the utils folder.
+Each script can load specific data with the help of the `DataLoader` class from the `utils` folder.

 To get the Jupyter feeling inside the exploration files, you need to add breakpoints to the code by adding `#%%`.
-This will create cells which can be executed independently after each other.
+This will create cells, which can be executed independently after each other.
 Variables are stored in a session and can be explored and visualized inside the IDE.

 <a name="suggestions-learnings"/>

 ### Suggestions and Learnings

-* DataLoader should be initialized only once as it reads all the data files into memory
+* `DataLoader` should be initialized only once as it reads all the data files into memory

-* When modifying modules which are imported in the exploration scripts, you need to restart the kernel before the changes get active.
-A new import does not help here
+* When modifying modules that are imported in the exploration scripts, you need to restart the kernel before the changes get active.
+A new import does not help here.